 Periodontal (gum) disease affects nearly half of the American population.
 When plaque and tartar build up between teeth and below the gumline, the gum tissue can become infected.
 As time passes, periodontal disease will cause gums to swell, bleed, and recede.
 It can also lead to tooth and bone loss.
 Furthermore, significant gum infections can increase a patient’s risk of diabetes, stroke, and heart disease.
-Dr. Katz, Dr. Salem and Dr. Peña use a holistic approach when treating gum disease at the Long Island, NY practice, addressing the condition within the context of a patient’s overall health.
+Dr. Salem and Dr. Peña use a holistic approach when treating gum disease at the Long Island, NY practice, addressing the condition within the context of a patient’s overall health.
 If you are experiencing symptoms of gum disease, please contact our office today to schedule a personal consultation.

 Causes of Periodontal Disease

 Although poor oral hygiene is the most common cause of gum disease, there are a number of other factors that can contribute to its progression:

 - Smoking or tobacco use

 - Medications that alter hormonal balance

 - Misaligned teeth